Legal Articles

 Given the remote location of many Australian mines, including offshore oil and gas wells, Fly-In-Fly-Out (“FIFO”) employment is commonplace within the mining industry.
 There can be no question that FIFO employment impacts upon family relationships differently to more traditional employment.
 The effect of the FIFO lifestyle upon the mental health and wellbeing of the workers and their families can be considerable.
 In addition to the physical distance between the FIFO worker and their family, couples may feel emotionally isolated from one another and resentful of the responsibilities each feel they must undertake to sustain their family unit – physically, emotionally and… Continue Reading

 Financial abuse can be just as common as physical or sexual abuse, but you can be financially abused without even realising it.
-In the recent case of Testa v Fields, the court, while making a decision about the best interests of a child, addressed concerns of family violence by the father to the mother.
-The court accepted that by denying the mother access to their bank accounts, he was financially abusing the mother.
-The court labelled this as controlling conduct.
-The father also cut the gas and electrical connections to the granny flat where the mother was living.
+Financial abuse is a form of domestic violence.
+If you suspect you are being impacted by financial abuse, you need to obtain legal advice.
+Contact our family lawyer on (07) 5532 3199 or send us a message.
+A Recent Case Demonstrating Financial Abuse In the recent case of Testa v Fields, the court, while making a decision about the best interests of a child, addressed concerns of family violence by the father to the mother.
+The court accepted… Continue Reading

 Go to top